 For dogs, try rewarding them for using the bathroom outside and allowing them ample time to find and mark their outdoor spot.
 By making your pet’s appropriate bathroom area more enjoyable, you can help draw him/her away from the Oriental rug and toward his/her designated area.

-3. Make Your Oriental Rug Unattractive to Your Pet
+3. Make Your Oriental Rug Unappealing to Your Pet

 Certain odors and textures are disliked by cats and dogs.
 By placing these elements around and beside your Oriental rug, you can help your cat or dog stay away from your rug.